duramaanu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints the type of the file named iamafile in tmp dir Create a symbolic link
 Script that copies all the HTML files
+Script that mv all files staring with UPPERCASE